Vistril/remove-tag-ch/README.md

 First, clear any data that may be left in your currentsong.txt

-With Git, run `git clone Vistril/remove-tag-ch .` IN YOUR CLONE HERO FOLDER!!
+With Git, run `git clone Vistril/remove-tag-ch .` using terminal, cmd or powershell IN YOUR CLONE HERO FOLDER!!

 Create a .txt file called `formattedsong.txt` IN YOUR CLONE HERO FOLDER!!

-Run the .sh/.bat file depending on your system
+For UNIX users:
+`chmod +x ./run.sh
+./run.sh`

+For Windows Users, double click run.bat

 Stream and enjoy.